How Many Days to Spend in Egypt?

 In three days in Cairo, you can explore the city's rich history, vibrant culture, and bustling streets and have time to enjoy a meal or something you like, not rush from one site to another.

-The iconic Giza Pyramids, the Sphinx, should always be a must-see.
+The iconic Giza Pyramids and the Sphinx should always be must-sees.
 It usually takes half a day.
-The Pyramid of Khufu is the largest of the ancient Egyptian pyramids and one of the Seven Wonders of the World.
-You can ride a camel to see the pyramids and sphinxes, which will definitely be an unprecedented experience.
-As the camel steps faster and faster, the pyramids and sphinxes gradually appear in front of your eyes.
-This kind of shocking feeling can't be felt in any book or video.
-Only when you walk into them can you feel grandeur personally.
-It's even harder to imagine how ancient Egyptians completed such a great building 4700 years ago without any modern tools.
+When the huge pyramids and sphinxes gradually appear in front of your eyes, the kind of shocking feeling can't be felt in any book or video.
 If you want, you can take a bit more time to go inside the pyramid to explore and see what it looks like.

-The Grand Egyptian Museum near the Giza Pyramids is now soft-open; you can also take a half-day trip there for a deep dive into ancient wonders.
-Or, you can choose the Egyptian Museum in the city to see phraros antiquities.
+Not far away from the Giza Pyramids, the famous new Grand Egyptian Museum is now soft-open.
+You can also take a half-day trip there or visiting the Egyptian Museum in downtown Cairo to see phraros antiquities.

 Day 4-7 Nile Cruise